Prof. Kevin Thompson

 “But occasionally you want to stretch yourself, and see if you are brave enough to live outside of your comfort zone,” he added.
 “It comes from within.”

-In 2013, eager to continue embracing new challenges, Thompson accepted an offer to become the founding master of Moon Chun Memorial College in the new Hengqin campus of University of Macau (UM).
+In 2013, eager to continue embracing new challenges, Thompson accepted an offer to become the founding master of Moon Chun Memorial College in the new Hengqin campus of UM.

 His goal: to create the largest collegiate system in Asia through UM.
 “Which we have become,” Thompson adds.
 “Attracting international calibre academics and students, be they local, mainland, Portuguese speaking or from the four corners of the globe.
 We started with just two colleges and now we have ten new colleges, each distinctive with a particularity of strengths.”
 A more personal accomplishment came when he was made the first chairman of the councillor master, a position he was recently re-elected to by his colleagues.